+For more than 70 years, MD Anderson has been defined by a single, powerful idea – to eliminate cancer in Texas, the nation and the world through outstanding programs that integrate patient care, research, prevention and education.
+Now, this powerful commitment to cancer care is available to Arizona residents faced with a cancer diagnosis.
 Banner Health and The University of Texas MD Anderson Cancer Center opened the Banner MD Anderson Cancer Center on Sept.
 26, 2011 on the campus of Banner Gateway Medical Center in Gilbert, Arizona.
 The center joins Banner Health, one of the country’s largest nonprofit hospital systems, with MD Anderson, internationally renowned for its cancer treatment and research, to deliver unprecedented levels of cancer care in Arizona.

 Lantern of Hope - Patients, families and staff are greeted by the Lantern of Hope, a four-story aluminum luminaria that glows a rainbow of colors.
 The luminaria features cutouts shaped like the Palo Verde tree, considered a “nursing plant” for the shelter it provides other desert flora and fauna.
 The lantern represents the compassionate and dedicated experts who provide shelter and who nurture the patients inside, giving them the hope and strength they need while dealing with their health challenges.

 Tree of Hope - Patients and visitors are encouraged to tie colored ribbons to the Tree of Hope in recognition of those touched by cancer.
 The Tree of Hope was donated by the Cancer Center’s first CEO Pam Nenaber as a symbol of hope and compassion.

 Garden of Hope - The Garden of Hope provides a momentary escape from treatment for patients and families.
 Three gardens – the Water, Zen and Togetherness gardens – symbolize the journey patients and their families often travel.
 The Water Garden creates a tranquil environment representing the beginning of the cancer journey, while stepping stones in the Zen Garden resemble challenges patients face along their journey.
 The Togetherness Garden is designed for patients and families to gather and reflect on their journey as they look upon the Togetherness Sculpture representing the survivor, their family and friends.

 Radiation Bell - The Soleri bell, created by the artisans at Arcosanti, is the final symbol of hope.
 Patients ring the bell at the completion of their radiation treatment, symbolizing the end of the long, difficult journey they have endured.
 Irve “Chuck” Le Moyne, a cancer survivor and donator of the original bell at The University of Texas MD Anderson Cancer Center in Houston, began the bell-ringing tradition to give patients a much-needed sense of closure after completion of radiation therapy.
 Patients also read his original poem: “Ring this bell, three times well, its toll to clearly say/My treatment’s done, this course is run, and I am on my way!”